PriFi: Low-Latency Anonymity for Organizational Networks: Basic Protocol

 \subsection{Practical Considerations}

-\para{\Servers Latency.} To reduce the risk of coercion by authorities, the \servers should ideally be located in various jurisdictions; this implies large latencies between them and the relay (\eg $100$ms).
-In other systems (\eg Tor~\citep{dingledine2004tor}, mix networks and other DC-net systems~\citep{corrigan2010dissent, wolinsky2012dissent}), client's traffic goes through several of these \servers, which introduces a major latency bottleneck.
-In \prifi, instead of transferring ciphertexts on the LAN$\rightarrow$Internet link, ciphertexts are streamed on the Internet$\rightarrow$LAN link from the \servers to the relay, where it is combined with the client's ciphertexts to produce the anonymous output.
-In asymmetric scenarios where upstream bandwidth is more scarce than downstream bandwidth --- which is typically the case~\citep{internet_asym} --- \prifi is better suited than current alternatives to protect identities against eavesdropping within organizations.

-\para{Communication Latency.} Despite the presence of high-latency links between the \servers and the relay, the duration of an Anonymize round is mostly independent from latency between the \servers and the relay.
-The \servers' ciphertexts are independent from the communicated content; hence, \servers can compute and send ciphertexts ahead of time, well before they are needed by the relay.
-Ciphertexts are buffered by the relay until the moment they are needed by an Anonymize round.
-This approach also reduces the effect of the jitter on the network path between the \servers and the relay.
-In terms of storage, the relay does not buffer the $m$ \server ciphertexts for each future round, but XORs them in advance, only storing one $\ell$-bit ciphertext per round.

-\para{End-to-End Confidentiality.} A malicious relay --- or an eavesdropper who collects all ciphertexts --- can see the upstream message plaintexts.
-This is also the case in a normal LAN, and clients should use traditional end-to-end encryption (\eg TLS) on top of \prifi for their communications.
+\para{End-to-End Confidentiality.} A malicious relay can see the upstream message plaintexts.
+This is also the case for a VPN server or Tor exit relay; clients should use standard end-to-end encryption (\eg TLS) on top of \prifi.

-\para{Multiplexing.} The Anonymize phase create one anonymous channel shared between all users and their applications.
-Hence, connections need to be multiplexed over the single channel.
-In our implementation, clients assign a random connection identifier to each upstream message.
-This incidentally allows the relay to maintain a buffer per connection, handling partial messages.
-Additionally, the relay keeps the shuffled ephemeral public key of the slot in which the connection was opened, enabling him to encrypt downstream traffic for this user (without knowing who he or she is).

-As a result, messages from the same user/application can be grouped by the adversary.
-However, this was already the case, since the relay --- performing NAT operations --- sees the TCP streams; we only made this information explicit in the packet.

-\para{Churn.} In the case of churn, \eg if any client or \server joins or disconnects, the relay broadcasts a Setup request to all nodes, which signals the start of a new epoch.
-Upon reception, each node finishes the current Anonymize round and re-runs the Setup phase.
-Churn can negatively affect performance; we evaluate its effect in Section~\ref{subsec:eval-client-churn}.
+\para{Churn.} In the case of churn, \eg if any client or \server joins or disconnects, the relay broadcasts a \setup request that signals the start of a new epoch.
+Upon reception, each node aborts and re-runs \texttt{Setup}.
+Churn negatively affects performance; we evaluate its effect in Section~\ref{subsec:eval-client-churn}.